General Rules

 2. LEAGUE FORMATIONS

 2.1.
-The formation for the Summer League (Macc Rules) and all associated team competitions will be 5 singles and 2 doubles.
-The order of play will be singles, singles, doubles, singles, singles, doubles, singles.
+The formation for the Summer League (Macc Rules) and all associated team competitions will be 8 Singles and 1 Scotch Pairs.
+Order 4 x Singles (Set 1), Scotch Pairs, 4 x Singles (Set 2).
 Teams can consist of all men, all ladies or a mixture of both.
 This league is played on Wednesday nights, with a start time of 8.15pm.

 2.3.
-The formation for the Winter League (Macc Rules) and all associated team competitions will be 5 singles and 2 doubles.
-The order of play will be singles, singles, doubles, singles, singles, doubles, singles.
+The formation for the Winter League (Macc Rules) and all associated team competitions will be 8 Singles and 1 Scotch Pairs.
+Order 4 x Singles (Set 1), Scotch Pairs, 4 x Singles (Set 2).
 Teams can consist of all men, all ladies or a mixture of both.
 This league is played on Thursday nights, with a start time of 8.15pm

 2.5.
-In the Summer & Winter League (Macc Rules) a player may play in one singles and one doubles game only.
-Any player playing in two doubles or two singles in a match will be fined £5.00 and will lose the points for the second games.
+In the Summer & Winter League (Macc Rules) a player may play in two singles and one scotch pairs game only.
+Any player playing more than specified will be fined £5.00 and will lose the points for the second game.

 3. MATCH RULES (GENERAL)

 3.1.
-In both the Summer and Winter League matches, one point will be awarded for each game won and two bonus points for the winning team (i.e. the team winning a minimum of four games).
-Please note, no bonus points will be awarded if the match is drawn or if four games have not been won by the winning team, i.e. a team winning 3-2 (both teams have only enough players to play five games) will be awarded 3 points and 2 points respectively.
-In addition, one extra point will be awarded and added to a teams league points for every legitimate 8-ball clearance recorded on the official match result card.
+In Macc Rules, one point will be awarded for each game won and two bonus points for the winning team (i.e. the team winning a minimum of five games).
+Please note, no bonus points will be awarded if the match is drawn or if five games have not been won by the winning team, i.e. a team winning 3-2 (both teams have only enough players to play five games) will be awarded 3 points and 2 points respectively.
+In addition, one extra point will be awarded and added to a team's league points for every legitimate 8-ball clearance recorded on the official match result card.

 3.5.
 Once a match has started, games should be played consecutively without unnecessary delays.
 Toilet and cigarette breaks are obvious exceptions, but apart from these and other minor delays, players should be ready to play their game once the preceding game has finished.
 If a team does not have a player available within a short period of time after the previous frame has finished, they ultimately forfeit that game and any subsequent games still remaining.
-Once a players name has been written on the card, the player must be available to play, if the player is not available to play, the game is awarded to the opposing player and the players name changed to “No Player”.
-HOWEVER, in the true sprit of the game, discretion should be observed in cases where a player is only a few minutes away from the venue.
+Once a player has been entered and locked into the app, that player must be available to play.
+If the player is not available, the frame is awarded to the opposing player and the captain must change the player’s entry to Forfeit Frame.
+HOWEVER, in the true spirit of the game, discretion should be observed in cases where a player is only a few minutes away from the venue, or where an obvious human error has been made when entering the wrong player.
+In such cases, the Fixtures Secretary should be contacted immediately to resolve the error.

 3.6.
 Games are to be refereed alternately starting with the home team.
 The games should be refereed in accordance with MPL playing rules.
 Team captains should ensure that the players they appoint to referee matches are fully acquainted with the playing rules, and are able to referee matches in a fit and proper manner.